Bayt Nattif: Ottoman period (1517–1917)

 In 1596, Bayt Nattif was listed among villages belonging to the nahiya Quds, in the administrative district Liwā` of Jerusalem, in a tax ledger of the "countries of Syria" (wilāyat aš-Šām) and which lands were then under Ottoman rule.
 During that year, Bayt Nattif was inhabited by 94 households and 10 bachelors, all Muslim.
 The Ottoman authority levied a 33.3% taxation on agricultural products produced by the villagers (primarily on wheat, barley, olives, sesame seeds and grapes, among other fruits), besides a marriage tax and supplement tax on goats and beehives.
 Total revenues accruing from the village of Bayt Nattif for that year amounted to 12,000 akçe.

 In 1838 Edward Robinson visited, and remarks that their party was very well received by the villagers.
-He further noted that the villagers belonged to the "Keis" faction, and that they were a Muslim village, located in the el-Arkub District, south west of Jerusalem.
+He further noted that the villagers belonged to the "Keis" faction, and that they were a Muslim village, located in the el-Arkub District, southwest of Jerusalem.

-By the mid-19th century, a rift had divided families in the region over control of the district Bani Hasan, until at length it broke out into actual fighting between the Keis (Qays) faction, on the one side, and the Yaman faction, on the other.
+By the mid-19th century, a rift had divided families in the region over control of the district Bani Hasan, until at length it broke out into actual fighting between the Keis (Qays) faction on the one side and the Yaman faction on the other.
 Meron Benvenisti, writing of this period, says that Sheikh 'Utham al-Lahham waged "a bloody war against Sheikh Mustafa Abu Ghosh, whose capital and fortified seat was in the village of Suba."
 In 1855, Mohammad Atallah in Bayt Nattif, a cousin of 'Utham al-Lahham, contested his rule over the region.
 In order to win support from Abu Ghosh, Mohammad Atallah gave his allegiance to the Yaman faction.
 This is said to have enraged 'Utham al-Lahham.
 He raised a fighting force and fell on Bayt Nattif on 3 January 1855.
 The village lost 21 dead.
 According to an eyewitness description by the horrified British consul, James Finn, their corpses were terribly mutilated.